gardenofegan/northdearbornpantry-hugo/site/content/how-to-help/_index.md

 title: How to Help
 image: /img/scouts.jpg
 ---
+**There are many ways you can help support the North Dearborn Pantry.**

 **Drivers Needed**  -  Drivers are needed for our box trucks.
 We use these trucks to pick up goods that local businesses have generously donated - no CDL is needed.
 We need people with experience driving large vehicles.

 **Monthly Volunteers** - SIgn up to work during normal Pantry hours helping distribute food to patrons, stocking shelves, and general operations.